Content

 In fact, several studies have found that sildenafil appears to increase the time to ejaculation, improve sexual satisfaction, and increase self-confidence and frequency of sex in men affected by premature ejaculation.

-We offer generic sildenafil for PE online as part of our range of evidence-based premature ejaculation treatments.
+Hims offers generic sildenafil for PE online as part of our range of evidence-based premature ejaculation treatments.
+However, you should always ask your healthcare provider before using ED medications for PE.

 The stop-start method.
 This method involves stopping sexual activity before you feel you’re about to reach orgasm, waiting for the level of sexual arousal to decrease, and then starting again once you feel more relaxed.
+Research suggests that around 45% to 65% of men experience short-term improvements using this method.

 The squeeze technique.
 This technique involves either you or your partner squeezing your penis at the point where the glans (the head of your penis) meets the shaft when you feel you’re approaching orgasm and ejaculation.
 Like the stop-start method, this stimulation can act as a reset before you continue sexual activity.